xipki/xipki/README.md

      - Adapt the CA configuration file `xipki/setup/cacert-present-ca-conf.xml`

  - If you use non-RSA keys (e.g. EC and DSA) or PKCS#11 device, adapt the CA configuration file `xipki/setup/cacert-none-ca-conf.xml` and the scripts in `xipki/setup/cacert-none-setup.script`

 2. Start XiPKI

+2.1 Alternative 1: Start XiPKI as a normal application

-    In folder `xipki-pki-version`
+    In folder `xipki-pki-<version>`
     ```sh
     bin/karaf
     ```

     HSM devices of Thales, e.g. nCipher, can use Thales preload to manage the PKCS#11 sessions.
 In this case, XiPKI should be started as follows
     ```sh
     preload bin/karaf
     ```
+2.2 Alternative 2: Start XiPKI as a daemon

+    The same as Alternative 1 except the command `bin/start` instead of `bin/karaf` is used.

-    If you have changed the content within folder `etc` or `system`, please delete the folder `data` before starting XiPKI.
+For both alternatives, if the content within folder `etc` or `system` has been changed, please delete the folder `data` before starting XiPKI.

 3. Setup the CA and OCSP responder

+3.1.
+In case XiPKI is started as a normal application

  * In case of using new keys and certificates, in OSGi console:
    `source file:./xipki/setup/cacert-none-setup.script`